kenanbendz/rn-challenge/README.md

 ## The Challenge

 You are tasked with building a Product List Screen.
-The screen must display a large list of products, support infinite scrolling (pagination), and allow users to filter products by category using a simple dropdown or similar.
+The screen must display a large list of products, support infinite scrolling, and allow users to filter products by category using a simple dropdown or similar.

 The dataset consists of 10,000 mock products spread across multiple categories.
 Your task is to: